SegersIan/knowledge-base/communication/presenting.md

 # Presenting Ideas & Talks (TED)

+TED is about sharing ideas in an interconnected world.
+Ideas worth sharing.
+Ideas that connect.

 * Many of the general tips, process and structure of Explanatory writing are applicable.
 * As with many things, test your talks
 * Talk styles to avoid: